pure-data/deken/developer/README.md

 encourage sharing of sources.

-The way `deken` implements all this is by using a special pseudo architecture "Source", which contains the sources of a library.
+The way `deken` implements all this is by using a special pseudo architecture "Sources", which contains the sources of a library.

 `deken package` tries to automatically detect whether a package contains Sources by looking for common source code files (*.c, *.cpp, ...).